 You cannot go back to iOS 10 if you are fed up with iOS 11 problems or annoying iOS 11 features.
 Apple closed the ability to downgrade from iOS 11 to iOS 10.3.3 in early October.
-If you are on iOS 11.2.6, you can go back to iOS 11.2.5, but you cannot downgrade to earlier versions of iOS 11.2 now that Apple killed most downgrade routes completely.
+If you are on iOS 11.2.6, you are now stuck on it.
+Apple is no longer allowing you to downgrade to any older version of iOS 11.
+Do not attempt these directions or you will run into issues and need to go back to iOS 11.2.6 again.
+We expect that you will be able to downgrade from iOS 11.3 to iOS 11.2.6 once the new update arrives.

 Even though Apple doesn’t list this officially, you can downgrade from one version of iOS 11 to another version for a limited time.
 It takes about 15 to 30 minutes and you can restore to a backup after you finish it.